 Did you know that mercury waste can permanently damage the nervous system?
 According to the Maine Department of Environmental Protection, it is estimated that 630,000 children are born in the United States with a toxic level of mercury in their system.
 Improper disposal of fluorescent light bulbs is the leading cause of mercury poisoning.
-Even though these bulbs only contain roughly 5 mg in each four-foot lamp sold today, it accumulates in the environment and inevitably ends up accumulating in humans and animals.
+Even though these bulbs only contain roughly 5 mg in each four-foot lamp sold today, they accumulate in the environment and inevitably end up accumulating in humans and animals.

 Forms of Mercury